dsukhinin/eeg2math-task/readme.md

 the second step using 5 latent vectors sequence.

-All subjects cross-validation resuls (best one of 3 reruns):
+All subjects cross-validation resuls (best one of 3 reruns, 3 seconds eeg segments at the first step and 5 latens sequence at the second):

 | Subject | Accuracy | Subject | Accuracy | Subject | Accuracy | Subject | Accuracy |
 | --- | --- | --- | --- | --- | --- | --- | --- |